benjymous/annotations/sandman/sandman.06.md

 - Theresa Martin <thmartin@berry.rutgers.edu> transcribed the words in the vertical gutters of page 15, but I discarded them as being devoid of import.
 - Tanaqui C. Weaver <tweaver@isis.cs.du.edu> speculated about the uselessness of the amulet.
 - Kai'Ckul <oshinsky@webspan.net> for the bits about Rudies and Joy Division.
-- Ralf Hildebrandt added lots more details
+- Ralf Hildebrandt added lots more details.
-- eddietomb@yahoo.com gave more detail on Joy Division, and the severed finger
+- eddietomb@yahoo.com gave more detail on Joy Division, and the severed finger.